Iowa vs. Maryland NCAA Football Odds, Plays and Insights | October 1, 2021

-The No. 5 Iowa Hawkeyes (4-0, 0-0 Big Ten) are 3.5-point favorites on the road at Capital One Field at Maryland Stadium against the Maryland Terrapins (4-0, 0-0 Big Ten) on Friday, October 1, 2021.
-Both squads have stingy defenses, with the Hawkeyes third in points per game allowed, and the Terrapins eighth.
-The point total is 47.5.
+The No. 5 Iowa Hawkeyes (4-0, 0-0 Big Ten) are 3-point favorites on the road at Capital One Field at Maryland Stadium against the Maryland Terrapins (4-0, 0-0 Big Ten) on Friday, October 1, 2021.
+Both teams have tough defenses, with the Hawkeyes third in points per game allowed, and the Terrapins eighth.
+The game has an over/under of 47.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.